—

 The

-:urloption has been added to theupload_endpointplugin for returning the uploaded file URL in the response.
+:urloption has been added to the upload_endpoint plugin for returning the uploaded file URL in the response.

 rb plugin :upload_endpoint, url: true # or plugin :upload_endpoint, url: { public: true } # or plugin :upload_endpoint, url: -> (uploaded_file, request) { uploaded_file.url(**options) } rb { "data": { "id": "...", "storage": "...", "metadata": {...} }, "url": "https://example.com/path/to/file" }